JordenSky Logo

 4) Issuance of Offer letter

 There is no particular provision in the Act or the Rules that specifies the detailed contents of the offer letter for a rights issue.
 However, the board is responsible for making essential disclosures to shareholders.
 The contents of a rights issue offer letter may be identical to those of a private placement of securities offer letter, with a special reference to proportionate offer, right of renunciation, and offer term.
+Including all required information in the offer letter as per SEBI guidelines forms an important part of the Checklist for Issuance of Right Shares.

 5) Offer price